 BiographyDuncan Wooldridge is an artist, writer and curator.
 He is the Course Director for BA (Hons) Fine Art Photography at Camberwell College of Art.
 Curatorial work includes the two-site group survey exhibition, Anti-Photography, at Focal Point Gallery and Beecroft Art Gallery, Southend, in 2011, and John Hilliard: Not Black and White, at Richard Saltoun Gallery, London, in 2014.
 A parallel book, ‘John Hilliard: Not Black and White’, is published by Ridinghouse.
 In 2019 he curated the exhibition 'Moving The Image: Photography and Its Actions' at Camberwell Space, as part of the Peckham 24 Photography Festival.

-Duncan writes regularly for magazines including Art Monthly, Source, Eikon (Vienna), Elephant, and 1000 Words Magazine.
+Duncan writes regularly as a critic and essayist, for magazines including Art Monthly, Artforum, Source, FOAM, Elephant, and 1000 Words Photography Magazine.
+Four essays were included in the recent 10-year anniversary edition of 1000 Words Magazine '10 Years: 2008-2018'.

 His writing and curatorial projects recently have explored the emergent materialities of photographic images in the light of the web’s wireless ephemerality.
 It explores the expanded possibilities for photography as a medium that occurs when the technological obsolescence of the photographic image, originally used as an authoritative and objective documentation device, is adopted for alternative purposes that expand or propose new uses for the medium.